Botanical FAQ

 Cultivars are generally introduced by reputable plant breeders, nurseries, institutions, etc. The term "introduction" or "introduced" indicates that a cultivar has been marketed and published as such in a nursery catalog, website, or something of that kind.
 One way to think of it is that the cultivar "has been introduced to the plant trade" (and is accessible to gardeners and growers alike).
 Theoretically, anybody could introduce a new cultivar but if there is no way for them to market it then it will probably not be around very long.

-Before an introduction can occur a cultivar needs to be selected.
+Before an introduction can occur, a cultivar needs to be selected.
 There are several common ways this is done.
 For example (but not limited to):

 Whatever the means of selection, a cultivar should be rigorously evaluated before being introduced into the wider trade.
 Many selections are, in fact, never introduced into the trade after being evaluated.